SumitKumarCSE/OOPS/Notes.md

 }
 ```

 `Access Specifier`: Access Specifier in a class are used to assign access to the class members.
+It defines accessibility and visibility of class members.
 It sets some restrictions on the class members from accessing the
 outside functions directly.

 `Public`: All the class members with a public modifier can be accessed from anywhere (inside and outside the class).
 A public member can be accessed outside the class.